Tony Barbee

-Anthony Michael Barbee (born August 10, 1971) is an American college basketball coach, who is currently an assistant coach at the University of the Incarnate Word.
+Anthony Michael Barbee (born August 10, 1971) is an American college basketball coach, who is currently the associate head coach at Murray State University.
 He was previously the head coach at UTEP, Auburn, and Central Michigan.
 Barbee played college basketball for Massachusetts under John Calipari, winning two Atlantic 10 regular season and tournament championships in 1992 and 1993.

 Early years

 Barbee was born in Indianapolis, Indiana, and grew up as a fan of the nearby Butler University Bulldogs.
 Butler recruited him to play for the team, but Barbee chose to play for Massachusetts instead.
 In his four years as a Minuteman, Barbee averaged double-figures in scoring every year.
 He finished with 1,643 career points.
 The Atlantic 10 named him to the league Freshman Team in 1989–90, and the Second Team in 1990–91 and 1992–93.
 The Minutemen compiled a 91–39 overall record during Barbee's four years, and advanced to two NITs and two NCAA Tournaments.
 He graduated in 1993 with a degree in Sports Management.

 After UMass, Barbee played professional basketball in Spain and France.